Yoho National Park: History

+In 1902, the Canadian government decided to expand the area of the reserve to include the Yoho Valley, as well as rename the park for this feature, changing its name to Yoho Park.
+The expansion also included areas beyond Mount Stephen and the Yoho Valley, and grew the area of the park considerably, to 828.5 sqmi, however, this area was reduced to 560 sqmi in 1911 and further reduced to 476 sqmi in 1922.
+With the passage of the National Park Act of 1930 that the park would get its current name, Yoho National Park, and also a boundary adjustment that adjusted the area of the park to its current size of 507 sqmi.

+In 1909, while fossil hunting in the park, Charles Doolittle Walcott discovered the Burgess Shale deposit, a deposit of geologically very old rocks that were rich in fossils.
+Paleontologists would find a fossil record in the Burgess Shale that would revolutionize the understanding of the evolution of complex multicellular organisms, particularly the early animal kingdom.
+This discovery would further raise the profile of the park and underscore its scientific value alongside its natural beauty.

 The contiguous national parks of Banff, Jasper, Kootenay, and Yoho, as well as the Mount Robson, Mount Assiniboine, and Hamber provincial parks, were declared a UNESCO World Heritage Site in 1984.

 Fauna

 Common species of animals that roam in this park are the timber wolf, coyote, badger, moose, elk, mule deer, mountain goat, golden-mantled ground squirrel, rufous hummingbird, hoary marmot, wolverine, cougar, pika, lynx, grizzly bear, and black bear.

 Climate

 The weather in the park is localized and changeable.
 Located on the western side of the continental divide, it receives more precipitation than areas east of the divide.
 Precipitation in the park increases with elevation.
 In winter, average temperatures are between 5 and -15 C from the months November to April although temperatures can range between 10 and -35 C. The coldest weather usually occurs in the months December to February.
 In summer, mean temperatures average 12.5 C with an average high of 20 C and an average low of 5 C. Snowfall and freezing temperatures can occur during the summertime at altitudes above 1500 m.